treyhunner/treyhunner.github.com/source/_posts/2022-01-14-variables-and-values-in-python.markdown

 Function arguments work basically the same way as assignment statements.
 The Python documentation distinguishes between [arguments][] (the objects passed-in to a function) and [parameters][] (the names within a function definition that will refer to the passed arguments).
+Most Python programmers (myself included) are much sloppier with these terms, but this distinction is useful when considering the separation between variables and the objects those variables point to.

 Parameters are just local variables and arguments are just values.
 Meaning if you mutate an object that's passed into your function, you've mutated the original object passed-in by the caller.